Skip to table of contents

 Key Decisions That Shape a Review

 No two accessibility reviews look the same.
-The decisions an organization makes about scope, depth, timing, and involvement determine what kind of review is appropriate and what it will produce.
+The decisions an organisation makes about scope, depth, timing, and involvement determine what kind of review is appropriate and what it will produce.
 Understanding these dimensions helps set realistic expectations — and make better use of the review process.

 Scope: what is being reviewed

-A full learning pathway or credential.
+• Programme review — a full learning pathway or credential.
 Reveals patterns across content types and surfaces inconsistencies in how accessibility is applied across a curriculum.

 Depth: how thorough the review is

-Full WCAG, UDL, and user-centered evaluation across all six stages.
+• Comprehensive audit — full WCAG, UDL, and user-centered evaluation across all six stages.
 Produces the most complete findings but requires more time and resources.

-Iterative review embedded in the design and development cycle.
+• Ongoing review — iterative review embedded in the design and development cycle.
 The most effective long-term approach, as it prevents accumulation of barriers rather than addressing them retrospectively.

 Learner involvement: who participates in evaluation

-Specialist assessment without direct user testing.
+• Expert review only — specialist assessment without direct user testing.
 Efficient and appropriate for many contexts, but misses the gap between expert prediction and actual learner experience.

-Structured participation from learners with disabilities alongside expert review.
+• Expert plus user testing — structured participation from learners with disabilities alongside expert review.
 Surfaces issues that expert review alone does not capture.
 Requires careful ethical and logistical planning.

-Learners with disabilities involved in shaping remediation and redesign decisions.
+• Co-design — learners with disabilities involved in shaping remediation and redesign decisions.
 Produces the most learner-centered outcomes and builds genuine community trust.

 Timing: when the review happens

-Catching issues before content goes live.
+• Pre-launch — catching issues before content goes live.
 More costly than pre-development review but significantly less costly than post-launch remediation.

-Addressing barriers in existing content.
+• Post-launch — addressing barriers in existing content.
 Most commonly needed but most costly to address.
 Often reveals the need for both content remediation and systemic change.

 Focus area: what kind of review it primarily is

-Web pages, LMS content, documents, multimedia, and assessments.
+• Digital content — web pages, LMS content, documents, multimedia, and assessments.
 The most common starting point for accessibility review in educational settings.

-UDL alignment, assessment equity, and the overall flexibility of the learning experience.
+• Learning design — UDL alignment, assessment equity, and the overall flexibility of the learning experience.
 Extends beyond technical compliance to equity in learning design.

 Learner Impact

 Accessibility review creates change at two different horizons.
 The shorter-term outcomes are tangible and measurable.
-The longer-term shift is cultural — and has a broader effect on how an organization designs and delivers learning for everyone.
+The longer-term shift is cultural — and has a broader effect on how an organisation designs and delivers learning for everyone.

 Shorter-term outcomes: what becomes visible and fixable